SamMerc/APLII/README.md

-# Astrophysics Lab Spring Semester 2023 -- Studying the variability of the He triplet to enhance the detection of evaporating exoplanet atmospheres
+# Astrophysics Lab Spring Semester 2023 : Studying the variability of the He triplet to enhance the detection of evaporating exoplanet atmospheres

+Supervisors: Xavier Dumusque and Vincent Bourrier

 With dozens of new detections, the Helium triplet is becoming the main tracer of evaporating exoplanet atmospheres.
 It is a feature that can be detected from the ground in the near-infrared, and with the upcoming observations provided by the NIRPS instrument, many more detections are awaiting.